digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 * id - integer value uniquely identifying this face.
 This value is guaranteed to be unique across all faces in the recognition system and not to change
-* is_face - Boolean value which is true if the recognition system found a face in the provided image.
-The recognition system does not use images where is_face is false for recognition purposes

 *Private fields set by the Recognition System:*